Find Affordable College Courses

 Full Mechanical Engineering at Northeastern University Report

 Out of the 13 schools in Massachusetts that were part of this year’s ranking, Worcester Polytechnic Institute landed the # 2 spot on the list.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.
+Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a moderately-sized student population.

 Of the 229 students majoring in ME at WPI, 64% are male and 36% are female.